 Centaur’s business is expanding strongly, and the firm now has nine offices based in seven strategic global locations.
 McGuire explains: “The increasing need for cross-domicile services has had a very positive impact on our business.
 It has allowed us to organically grow and develop our business in the major global fund domiciles.
 We see our growth and development in Luxembourg as key to this and it is the main reason for establishing a full-service office in the Grand Duchy.

 “Clients are now operating in jurisdictions which are new to them and they need guidance in navigating the differing local requirements.
-Centaur has focused on providing not only core fund administration, SPV servicing and domiciliary services to clients, but also providing clients with solutions for management company, depositary and banking services.”
+This is something Centaur has focused on providing not only core fund administration, SPV servicing and domiciliary services to clients, but also providing clients with solutions for management company, depositary and banking services.”

 Centaur is investing heavily in its people, technology and processes and fund servicing is its core business.
-As private equity managers grow their operations across regions and continents while juggling growing regulatory burdens, their needs in terms of support and administration are changing and dramatically increasing.
-Experienced service providers such as Centaur allow managers to out-source their administration needs, knowing that the administrator operates in a robust control environment and with market leading technology and staff training.
+As private equity managers grow their operations across regions and continents while juggling growing regulatory burdens, their needs in terms of support and administration are changing and dramatically increasing Experienced service providers such as Centaur allow managers to out-source their administration needs, knowing that the administrator operates in a robust control environment and with market leading technology and staff training.
 It is now also essential for administrators to obtain control environment testing (such as ISAE 3402 or SOC 1) and place a strong emphasis on risk and compliance.
 This makes the out-sourcing decision straightforward to fund managers and allows them to focus on their core investment skills.

 Historically, private equity funds were often self-administered, with the general partner undertaking the administrative tasks for the fund itself.
 This picture is changing rapidly for a number of reasons:

 - Limited partners are demanding more transparency in the reporting they need.
 Increasingly they are expressing a strong preference for the administrative functions to be performed by independent professional administrators;